 Mara’s artwork has been exhibited at galleries in New York and California.
 Her shows are multimedia fusions of collage work, photography, graphic art and film work.

 Mara’s first film, The Muslims I Know, premiered at the Dryden Theatre (George Eastman Museum) in 2008 and started a dialogue between American Muslims and people of other faiths.
 Her second film, Pakistan One on One, opened at the Little Theatre in 2011 and is a broad survey of public opinion about America, shot entirely in Lahore.
 Mara’s third film, A Thin Wall, explores the partition of India and possibilities of reconciliation.
 It premiered at the Bradford Literature Festival (in England) in 2015, won a Special Jury Prize at the Amsterdam Film Festival in 2016, and has been screened worldwide, most recently in Taiwan.
-A Thin Wall is available on Amazon’s Prime Video.
+All of Mara’s films are available to watch on Vimeo on Demand.

 Mara is interested in dialogue across both physical and psychological boundaries.
 In 2017, she gave a Tedx talk about the meaning of borders and nationalism entitled “The edges that blur.”

-Mara is honored to be one of the featured changemakers in RMSC’s new exhibit, The Changemakers: Rochester Women Who Changed the World.
-The exhibit highlights stories of women visionaries and trailblazers from Rochester.
+Mara was honored to be one of the featured changemakers in RMSC’s exhibit, The Changemakers: Rochester Women Who Changed the World.
+The exhibit highlighted stories of women visionaries and trailblazers from Rochester.

 Born in Pakistan, raised in Belguim, and now living in New York has provided Mara Ahmed with a unique worldview.
 As a desendent of those impacted by the creation of the partition between Pakistan and India, she’s seen the impact of attempting to condense a diverse population down to a singular identity that fails to define its members.
 Through her art, she attempts to tear down these arbitrarily created borders… and force the viewer to imagine a better world.
 A world without borders.